Yijunmaverick/Im2Pencil/README.md

 # Im2Pencil
 Pytorch implementation of our CVPR19 [paper](https://arxiv.org/pdf/1903.08682.pdf) on controllable pencil illustration.
+For non-commercial research collaboration and demostration purposes only.

 ## Getting started